moviedo5/FRMFR/README.md

 ## 1. Air Quality Data

-The first example is the Air Quality dataset (AQI) available from the UCI machine learning repository (Qi and Luo (2019)).
+The first example is the Air Quality dataset (AQI) available from the UCI machine learning repository @Qi2019.
 AQI is a popular dataset consisting of five metal oxide chemical sensors embedded into an air quality multisensor device.
 The sensors are labeled with: